huynguy-db/arcion-docs/content/docs/source-setup/MongoDB.md

 ---
-title: Mongo Database
+title: MongoDB
 weight: 3
-bookHidden: true
+bookHidden: false
 ---

-# Source Mongo Database
+# Source MongoDB

 The extracted `replicant-cli` will be referred to as the `$REPLICANT_HOME` directory.

-## I. Setup Connection Configuration
+## I. Set up Connection Configuration

 1.From `$REPLICANT_HOME`, navigate to the connection configuration file:
     ```BASH